sarkonovich/Alexa-Hue/README.md

 To create your new skill, go to the [Amazon developer portal](https://developer.amazon.com/edw/home.html#/skills), and click on the "Add New Skill" button, up there in the top right.

+1. For "Skill Type" just leave the default "Custom Interaction "Model"
-1. For "Name" pick anything you want.
+2. For "Name" pick anything you want.
-2. For "Invocation Name" pick anything you want.
+3. For "Invocation Name" pick anything you want.
 This is the name you'll use to open the skill (e.g., "Alexa, tell house lighting to....")
-3. For "Version Number"...anything.
+4. For "Version Number"...anything.
 How about 0.0.1?
-4. For "Endpoint" select 'Lambda ARN' and point it to your Lambda function by filling in the field with the proper resource name.
+5. For "Endpoint" select 'Lambda ARN' and point it to your Lambda function by filling in the field with the proper resource name.
 Just go to your Lambda Function in the AWS Console.
 The ARN will look something like this:  arn:aws:lambda:us-east-1:123456789805:function:my_function
-5. On the next page fill in the interaction model, custom slot values, and utterance samples by copying and pasting the info from intent_schema.txt, sample_utterances.txt and custom_slots.txt onto the appropriate form fields.
+6. On the next page fill in the interaction model, custom slot values, and utterance samples by copying and pasting the info from intent_schema.txt, sample_utterances.txt and custom_slots.txt onto the appropriate form fields.
-6. Create custom slots first.
+7. Create custom slots first.
 In the "custom slot type" section, you'll see a button "Add Slot Type."
 Click on that.
 Add the slot name in the "Enter Type" box.
 The name will be one of the all caps names from the custom_slots.txt, e.g., LIGHTS or ATTRIBUTE.
 Then paste in the values (they appear just below that all caps name in the custom_slots.txt), one value per line, in the "Enter Values" box.
 Then click  "OK."
 In the end you're going to create 7 different custom slots.
-7. Copy/paste the contents of intent_schema.txt into the "Intent Schema" box.
+8. Copy/paste the contents of intent_schema.txt into the "Intent Schema" box.
-8. Copy/paste the contents of utterance_samples.txt into the "Sample Utterances" box.
+9. Copy/paste the contents of utterance_samples.txt into the "Sample Utterances" box.

 Now, for the custom slot values "LIGHTS" and "SCENES" substitute in the appropriate values for your lights and scenes.

-For lights, single bulbs should be indicated by 'light' (e.g, "kitchen light") and groups with 'lights' (e.g., "living room lights.)
+**IMPORTANT NOTE:** When filling in the LIGHTS custom slot, single bulbs should be indicated by 'light' (e.g, "kitchen light") and groups with 'lights' (e.g., "living room lights.)
+This means that you *don't* want the actual name of your lights to be something like "Kitchen lights" or "Bedroom light," because then you'll have to say things like "Turn on the kitchen lights lights!"
+The name of the group/lights should just be "Kitchen" or "bedroom," and in the LIGHTS custom slot you'll enter "Kitchen lights" or "Bedroom light."

 ######Creating the Lambda Function
 For information on how to set up the Lambda function, look at the instructions [here.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function)